Living Sweet Moments

 This Hanukkah Jelly Cookie Recipe is so east to make!
 From start to finish it only takes about 30 minutes.
 You can fill these up with any filling you'd like

-If you don’t celebrate this Holiday you can cut them any shape you’d like.
-You can also cut them using a paring knife and your own creativity.
+If you don’t celebrate this Holiday you can cut them in any shape you’d like.
+You can also cut them using a paring knife and your creativity.

 This Hanukkah Jelly Cookie Recipe is so east to make!
 From start to finish it only takes about 30 minutes.
 You can fill these up with any filling you'd like